PROGRAMME

 Artists Allard Boterenbrood, Rienke Enghardt, Frank Hietbrink, Nanny Kok, DH Mack, Helena Kaori Maeda, Moedt

-Quest artists Guévørk Aivazian, Alina Bielun, Dmintn, Ard Doko, Melle Hammer, Joachim Hartz, Henk Hietbrink, Uma Hietbrink, Kiborz & Biskoteka, Carlijn Kingma, Ellen Klijzing, Isa van Lier, Chisayo Maeda, Malou Schalkx, Mosi Schalkx, Sick Society, Marcelle Spängberg, Milla Spängberg, Milou Veling, Gerard Vroon, Jenny Wesly
+Guest artists Guévørk Aivazian, Alina Bielun, Dmintn, Ard Doko, Melle Hammer, Joachim Hartz, Henk Hietbrink, Uma Hietbrink, Kiborz & Biskoteka, Carlijn Kingma, Ellen Klijzing, Isa van Lier, Chisayo Maeda, Malou Schalkx, Mosi Schalkx, Sick Society, Marcelle Spängberg, Milla Spängberg, Milou Veling, Gerard Vroon, Jenny Wesly

 EXPECTED AT NDSM FUSE